 It can be hard to imagine teaching all of your children at one time if there is a spread in their ages, but it can be done.
 If your students are all within a couple of years of each other, it's likely you can pretty much lump everyone into the same grade level, perhaps having everyone on different math or reading levels.
 There are many subjects, such as history and science, that can be done together to save time and materials.

-At one point in our homeschooling journey, I had a spread of student that went from Pre-K all the way to 12th grade.
+At one point in our homeschooling journey, I had a spread of students that went from Pre-K all the way to 12th grade.
 And believe it or not, we STILL found a way to do a subject somewhat together!
 This is part of the beauty of homeschooling--you aren't running a one-room schoolhouse, you are teaching your family; and families should be together when possible.

 Here is the thing you must know: It will likely not be possible to do everything together all day.
 It's probably not even a good idea.
 There should be different types of learning throughout the day; independent, small group, and whole family.
 All have merit.
 Many homeschooling families like to begin the day together and then split up, with Mom (or whoever is teaching) taking a student or two aside and working with them, while others do independent work.
-Later, Mom can switch to working with other students while a different group get independent time.
+Later, Mom can switch to working with other students while a different group gets independent time.
 Morning time together can consist of a history lesson (aim for the older students and let the younger ones simply listen in and absorb what they can), Bible time, poetry reading, vocabulary lessons (my 3rd grader is currently learning SAT prep words and is unaware they aren't for her), reading a book out loud together, etc. A great place to get ideas for this morning time is to search "Morning Baskets" online.
 There are whole Facebook groups devoted to the concept of morning baskets and you can truly make it what you want and need.
 A homeschool mom with a 1st grader, Pre-K student, and tagalong 2 year old will have a very different morning time than a mom with a 10th grader, 8th grader, and 5th grader sitting beside her.
 Don't compare your homeschool to others, but get ideas from them!